KavinduThareen/Tea-Factory-Management-System/README.md

 1. **Clone the Repository:**

-    Download the latest release of the Tea Factory Management System from the [Releases](https://github.com/KavinduThareen/Tea-Factory-Management-System/releases) page.
+    Download the latest release of the Tea Factory Management System from the [Releases](https://github.com/KavinduThareen/Tea-Factory-Management-System) page.

 2. **Run the Application:**

     Open a terminal or command prompt and navigate to the downloaded folder.

     ```bash
-    java -jar tea-factory-management.jar
+    java -jar Tea-Factory-Management-System.jar
     ```